 What is a Chainstay on a Bike?

 The chainstay is a pair of metal tubes on the bike frame that connects the bottom bracket to the rear axle holders.
-The chainstay connects the bottom bracket to the center of the back wheel.
+The chainstay connects the bottom bracket to the centre of the back wheel.

 Where Is The Chainstay On A Bike?